Find out more about the housing market in Aberdeen City and Aberdeenshire:

 The Aberdeenshire Housing Land Audit database and maps gives more information on sites in the housing land audit which are in Aberdeenshire.
 You can search for specific sites using a range of criteria, for example to show all sites for a particular town or area, or to see sites for individual developers.
 The database has maps showing the boundary of each site and gives details of the numbers of houses built and expected future programming.
 It also lists the planning applications associated with each site.

-Housebuilding in Aberdeen City and Aberdeenshire 2019 (pdf 157KB) summarises the housing completions figures in the housing land audit and shows the number of houses built in recent years and expected future completions.
+Housebuilding in Aberdeen City and Aberdeenshire 2020 (pdf 155KB) summarises the housing completions figures in the housing land audit and shows the number of houses built in recent years and expected future completions. summarises the housing completions figures in the housing land audit and shows the number of houses built in recent years and expected future completions.

 Aberdeenshire’s Housing Market (pdf 1.3MB) gives average house prices for Aberdeenshire and Aberdeen City, housing market areas and towns with proportions of new build and second-hand sales in each town.

 The Aberdeen housing market report gives additional information and analysis of house prices in Aberdeen City and the surrounding area.
 It provides details of the change in house prices over time, volume of sales, and how prices vary between different types of houses.

 See also housing market and house price figures published by the Scottish Government’s Centre For Housing Market Analysis at national and local authority level.